brandon-carlisle/git-vault/keybinds/Keybinds.md

 -   Search and filter: Use the search and filter functions to find keybinds for specific games, roles, or playstyles.
 -   Follow your favorite content creators: Keep track of your favorite content creators and pro players by following them on the site, and see their latest keybinds as they are posted.
 -   Customizable profiles: Create a personalized profile to showcase your keybinds and gaming accomplishments.

+## Fast ideas

+- Have 'user profiles', but also have the ability to give other users editing rights (useful for giving editing rights to twitch mods)